Get to Know the Basics of Corporate Matching Gift Programs

-Corporate philanthropy and matching gifts are valuable because they are free money for your nonprofit!
+Think of corporate philanthropy and matching gifts as free money for your nonprofit.
 It gives you more bang for your fundraising buck, so to speak.
 Your organization will receive two donations for the work of soliciting only one, and donors love knowing their gifts went twice as far without needing to dig deeper into their wallets.
 In fact, 84% of donors say that they are more likely to donate if a match is offered.

 Case Study: National Multiple Sclerosis Society

 Why do organizations overlook corporate matching gifts?

-Nonprofits often struggle with receiving these gifts because so few donors know about their employer’s corporate philanthropy programs, many nonprofits struggle to raise significant matching gift revenue.
-Additionally, fundraising teams often lack a comprehensive understanding of matching gifts, with nonprofits not always knowing who someone’s employer is or what their specific policy is.
+Because so few donors know about their employer’s corporate philanthropy programs, many nonprofits struggle to raise significant matching gift revenue.
+Additionally, fundraising teams often lack a comprehensive understanding of matching gifts, and nonprofits don’t always know who each donor’s employer is or what their specific matching gift policy is.

 Why do companies match donations?